ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 - See the picture folder.

-### On what machines where these profiles tested ?
+### On what machines where these profiles tested and refined ?

 - Prusa i3 MK3S
-- Tevo Tarantula Pro

 ## How can I contribute ?